OWASP/AppSecEurope2018/london/how-to-get-there.md

 ### Plane

 You can reach London by plane, from most major airports around Europe and the world.
-London boasts three major airports that serve city and are on average within 1.5 hours drive to the city center.
+London boasts three major airports that serve city and are on average within 1.5 hours drive to the city centre.

 * [London Heathrow](https://www.heathrow.com/)
 * [London City Airport](https://www.londoncityairport.com/)